mptre/yank/README.md

 ## Description

+The
+[yank(1)][yank]
-Read input from `stdin` and display a selection interface that allows a field to be selected and copied to the clipboard.
+utility reads input from `stdin` and display a selection interface that allows a field to be selected and copied to the clipboard.
 Fields are either recognized by a regular expression using the `-g` option or by splitting the input on a delimiter sequence using the `-d` option.